-Action by you, our friends of Sabino Canyon
+Advisory to you, our friends of Sabino Canyon

-In September of 2016, the USFS released their environmental assessment document describing their requirements for a new Shuttle/Tram system to transport guests into Sabino and Bear Canyons for the next 20 years.
-The document is intended to reduce the environmental impact and distractions caused by shuttle noise and fumes with an eye toward a cleaner, quieter, safer future of Shuttle operation.
-This is all good, however, the powertrain requirements of the Shuttle are not forward looking with respect to engine noise or low emissions.
-We think Sabino Canyon deserves better and that Sabino Visitors deserve more flexible payment policies.
-Since inception SCT has run a cash-only, no credit card, operation.
-There are no one-way ticket purchases possible, no family discounts available, no military discounts available, no special needs considerations.
+Opinions about the Shuttle system were solicited in Fall 2015.
+In September 2016, the USFS released their initial environmental assessment document describing their requirements for a new Shuttle/Tram system to transport guests into Sabino and Bear Canyons for the next 20 years.
+The final version released in June 2017, is nearly identical.
+The assessment is intended to evaluate the environmental impact and distractions caused by shuttle noise and fumes with an eye toward a cleaner, quieter, safer future of Shuttle operation.
+This is all good, however, the powertrain requirements for the Shuttle are not forward looking with respect to engine noise or low emissions.
+With any luck a future oriented group will win the competition with a proposal for quiet, low emissions, conveyance through Sabino.

 We hope to add several “You are Here” signs along the trail system.
 The SCVP (the Santa Catalina Volunteer Patrol) members who hike these trails all have stories about hikers unsure of where they are or how they can get back to the parking lot.
 It is a regular problem during our winter and early spring seasons when many visitors find themselves miles off from their intended destinations.